ShinEnki/shrinkage-microporosity/README.md

 # solidification-cracking
-Theoretical and computational model for predicting solidification/hot cracking
+A theoretical and computational model for predicting shrinnkage microporosity in metals.